typesupply/opentype-cookbook/readme.md

 A name for a glyph, class or lookup must adhere to the following constraints:

 - No more than 31 characters in length.
-- Only use characters in A-Z a-z 0-9 . _ (alphanumeric)
+- Only use characters in A-Z a-z 0-9 . _
 - Must not start with a number or a period.

 You should avoid naming anything (including glyphs) with the same name as a [reserved keyword](http://www.adobe.com/devnet/opentype/afdko/topic_feature_file_syntax.html#2.c).
 If you do need to name a glyph with one of these names, precede an reference to the glyph with a `.` But, really, try to avoid needing to do this.
-_Too specialized?_
-_I think this is a very important thing to know_

 # Rules